gwtproject/gwt-site/src/main/markdown/eco/archetype.md

 ## Missing Something?

-If you are missing an archetype creator, following the instructions located [here](add-lib.html).
+If you are missing a library or a archetype creator from the list, please follow the instructions [here](add-lib.html) to add it.